Wound contact layer

 Hartmann Atrauman® Sterile ointment compress

-• The BSN Cutimed® Sorbion® Plus wound contact layer from BSN Medical GmbH is a medical dressing with an atraumatic wound contact layer for improved healing.
-The packaging measures 20 x 10 cm (8 x 4 inches) and contains instructions and information in multiple languages.
-The box is mainly white with blue and red text.
+• The BSN Cutimed® Sorbion® Plus Wound Contact Layer from BSN Medical GmbH is a medical dressing with an atraumatic wound contact layer designed to promote healing.
+The package measures 20 x 10 cm (8 x 4 inches) and includes instructions and information in multiple languages.
+The box is primarily white with blue and red text.

 Vendor: